bahaidev/textbrowser/README.md

     functions passing main functions as arguments

 1. New features (requiring UI adjustments)
-    1. Prevent XSS in field and page CSS fields
     1. Support metadata to combine fields during browsing
     1. Aliased search (space-separated field and drop-downs)
         1. Consider using `prefer_alias` for field alias use and optionally